jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/README.md

 # External Command & Control (C2)

+This means the C2 server is outside your network.
+Another form of C2 exist within your network, thus Internal C2 & the notion of 'Pivot' which i will elaborate later.

 ## Mitre's View on C2

 From https://attack.mitre.org/wiki/Command_and_Control, Mitre sees it as various protocols & levels of covertness, but there's also an interesting statement from that wiki page: